|

 who was actually there.

-Is Godric's Hollow in Wales?
+As Voldemort strides toward the cottage, he appears to be alone Is Godric's Hollow in Wales?
 We don't know at all where Godric's Hollow

 is, although the fact that Harry "fell asleep over Bristol" when Hagrid was transporting him on the flying motorcycle has